chirpstack/chirpstack-gateway-bridge/docs/content/integrate/azure-iot-hub.md

 ### MQTT topics

-When the Azure IoT Hub authentication type has been configured, LoRa Gateway Bridge will use MQTT topics which are expected by Azure IoT Hub and will ignore the MQTT topic configuration from the `lora-gateway-bridge.toml` configuration file.
+When the Azure IoT Hub authentication type has been configured, ChirpStack Gateway Bridge will use MQTT topics which are expected by Azure IoT Hub and will ignore the MQTT topic configuration from the `chirpstack-gateway-bridge.toml` configuration file.

 #### Uplink topics